codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 Oooops!
 I've not mentioned [pseudo-elements](https://www.w3schools.com/css/css_pseudo_elements.asp "ext") in the headline.
-I'm sorry for this sudden plan.
-Because I have a feeling that pseudo-elements are somewhat related to pseudo-classes.
-(Maybe not, I'm not sure. :D)
+I'm sorry for this sudden plan because I just have a strong feeling that pseudo-elements are somewhat related to pseudo-classes. :D

 CSS allows us to insert some `fake elements` into webpages.
 Search engines like Google, Bing, etc... won't see the content inside those elements.
 It's because